eldridgerdev/jobBoard/README.md

+Playing with my silly idea for a job board

 ## TODO

 - [ ] Fix API keys, they shouldn't have to be NEXT_PUBLIC anymore because they are server components